-While the node is down, you may wish to retain the same level of replication so that your application can tolerate more failures.
-To make this simpler, Citus enterprise provides a replicate_table_shards UDF which can be called after removing the failed worker from pg_worker_list.conf.
+If the node suffers a permanent failure then you may wish to retain the same level of replication so that your application can tolerate more failures.
+To make this simpler, Citus enterprise provides a replicate\table\shards UDF which can be called after.
 This function copies the shards of a table across the healthy nodes so they all reach the configured replication factor.